doctor-g/gamestudio_23_24/course_plan.md

 ## About

-This document provides the course plan (&ldquo;syllabus&rdquo;) for CS414 Game Studio 1, Fall 2023, at Ball State University.
+This document provides the course plan (&ldquo;syllabus&rdquo;) for CS414 Game Studio 1, Fall 2023, and
+CS415 Game Studio 2, Spring 2024,
+at Ball State University.

 ## Course Information